Final Fantasy 14

 You will miss hunts.
 Sometimes it gets pulled before you can make it.
 Don’t let it get to you too much.
 Shouting and verbally abusing others will land you in trouble with a GM.

 A good way to get enough credit for full seals/tomestones is one; joining a party and two; going white mage.
 Throwing a couple of stones or some holys and then spam medica II.
 Not only does it build aggro, thus contributing(and attacking a couple of times ensures your participation), but spamming medica II heals everyone in the party.
 Which is good.
 But it also allows others a bit more time to join in and get credit.

-Also, for healers, is there is status effects, try to esuna/leeches if you can.
+Also, for healers, is there is status effects in Final Fantasy, try to esuna/leeches if you can.
 Some debuffs cannot be dispelled and in that case, keep healing.
 You might need to throw out a revive or two just in case(have I mentioned the big marks pack a nasty punch?).

 You can do this on tank jobs but attacking and using all of your aggro generating abilities.
 As for DPS, just go wild.
 With a combination of all three, you should get full credit, even if you’re late to the fight!